-- Stores in Climate Zone 15, which is the area around Palm Springs, California.
-Weather and climate data are available in Joint Appendix JA2 Reference Weather/Climate Data. - 2.
-The above requirements for heat recovery do not apply to the HVAC and refrigeration systems that are reused for an addition or alteration. - 3.
-Stores that are designed to provide less than 500,000 Btu/h in total heat rejection for all the refrigeration systems in the store combined.
+- Stores located in Climate Zone 15, which is the area around Palm Springs, California.
+Weather and climate data are available in Joint Appendix JA2 - Reference Weather/Climate Data. - 2.
+The above requirements for heat recovery do not apply to the HVAC and refrigeration systems that are reused for an addition or alteration.

-The Energy Code also limits the increase in hydrofluorocarbon (HFC) refrigerant charge associated with refrigeration heat recovery.
+The Energy Standards also limit the increase in hydrofluorocarbon (HFC) refrigerant charge associated with refrigeration heat recovery.
 The increase in HFC refrigerant charge associated with refrigeration heat recovery equipment and piping must not be greater than 0.35 lbs. per 1,000 Btuh of heat recovery heating capacity.